-GEOL 7004 Earth Science for Secondary Science Teachers
+GEOL 7004 Earth Science for Secondary Science Teachers var.
+3-4

 This course is designed for secondary science teachers with little or no formal background in the earth sciences.
 Major concepts in the earth science will be developed.
 Field and laboratory investigations will be emphasized.